 Who doesn’t love Goldfish crackers right?
-Not only is this fun snack shaped like a fish, but also they are small, crunchy, and tasty!
-While we love eating this salty Goldfish cracker, sometimes we feel generous and have a tendency to share with our dogs.
+Not only is this fun snack shaped like a fish, but also they are small, crunchy, and tasty, just like Animal Crackers!
+While we love eating this salty Goldfish cracker, sometimes we feel generous and have a tendency to share it with our dogs.
 However, before you give one to your furry friends, find out if Goldfish is safe for them to eat.

 Can dogs have Goldfish?

 Dogs should not have Goldfish.
 It is best to keep the Goldfish crackers away from your canine friends because this snack is high in calories and is packed full of fat and salt.

 Goldfish is a fun snack made for human consumption.
 The ingredients in this cheddar snack are fine for humans, but they are not healthy or safe for dogs.

 As we can see, dogs should not eat Goldfish crackers.
 While these cute and golden Goldfish Crackers look harmless, don’t let their size fool you.
 Being that these Crackers are pretty tiny, it’s very easy for dogs to consume a whole bunch of them at one time.

 Now here’s how Goldfish Crackers can affect your dog’s safety.

 If you’re not watching, your furry friends may steal a mouthful or two of Goldfish Crackers.
 This can potentially be dangerous, especially when you’re not aware or aren’t around.